rborder/website/content/_index.md

 3. Metascience, measurement, model misspecification, and sensitivity analysis.

 My research is supervised by Noah Zaitlen in the UCLA David Geffen School of Medicine Neurology Department and Sriram Sankararaman in the UCLA Computer Science Department.
-I also work with the Price Lab at the Harvard T. H. Chan School of Public Health Department of Epidemiology, which I joined as a visiting scientist in 2021.

 ## Peer-reviewed publications